vzool/docs/api/reference.md

 ### Versioning

 The Directus API uses SemVer for version labeling within the repo and for files which mention a specific version (eg: `package.json`).
 The API will _not_ include the version in the URL because the API is "versionless".
-Being versionless means that we will not remove or change API behavior, only _adding_ new features and enhancements – therefore, no breaking changes will ever be introduced.
+Being versionless means that API behavior will not be removed or changed, only new features and enhancements will be added.
+Therefore, no breaking changes will ever be introduced and you can safely keep your APIs up-to-date.

 ### Environments

 All endpoints are prefixed with the an environment name (based on a configuration file name).
 The API will try to find a configuration file that matches a given environment name and use it as the request configuration.
 The underscore (`_`) is reserved as the default environment name.

-A few examples of api requests when your api is located at `/api` sub-directory:
+Below are few examples of API requests when your API is located in an `/api` sub-directory:

 *   `/api/_/collections` (uses default config file `config.php`)
 *   `/api/prod/items/projects` (uses prod config file `config.prod.php`)